himanshusalvekar07/EDA/README.md

-This file consists all the code regarding Pandas,NumPy libraries.
+This file consists EDA and Feature-Engineering practices , along with Descriptive and Inferential stats programmed in python.